-The Senior Capstone program is an opportunity for students to explore an interest or passion in a manner that allows for deeper meaning or understanding that might not otherwise be permitted in a traditional classroom setting.
+Senior Project is an opportunity for students to explore an interest or passion in a manner that allows for deeper meaning or understanding that might not otherwise be permitted in a traditional classroom setting.
 The spirit is to encourage a self-directed curriculum that is empowering and fosters inquiry and intellectual risk.

-All MVRHS seniors are encouraged to consider and apply for a Capstone project.
-Taking place during the second semester of their senior year, a Capstone is the culmination of what they have learned throughout their life as a student, applied toward a project of their choosing.
+All MVRHS seniors are encouraged to consider and apply to enroll in Senior Project.
+Taking place during the second semester of their senior year, Senior Project is the culmination of what they have learned throughout their life as a student, applied toward a project of their choosing.
 It embodies the core values and expectations of MVRHS.
-A Capstone project offers them an opportunity to investigate a real-world challenge, perhaps similar to what they will encounter after high school, in college or in your career, or perhaps something they’ve wanted to do, but never had the time to do before.
+Senior Projects offer students opportunities to investigate real-world challenges, perhaps similar to what they will encounter after high school, in college or in your career, or perhaps something they’ve wanted to do, but never had the time to do before.

-The Senior Capstone program offers students the support, guidance and advice of a team of faculty and experts.
-There are three required components of every Capstone project: a digital journal/portfolio, a research paper, and a formal presentation before a panel of judges.
+Senior Project offers students the support, guidance and advice of a team of faculty and experts.
+There are three required components of every project: a digital journal/portfolio, a research paper, and a formal presentation before a panel of judges.
 Meeting the deadlines outlined below is critically important to succeed in all three areas.
 To allow for time necessary to complete the project, they must have at least three periods open on their schedule.

 A senior would need to conceive of an original project that bears some educational significance to him or her.
 The student would then need to choose two mentors (see details below).

-Each student will meet with Assistant Principal Elliott Bennett at the start of the Project to discuss the student’s plan.
+Each student will meet with Assistant Principal Elliott Bennett at the start of the second semester to discuss the student’s plan.
 The student would agree to specific timelines for mentor meetings, project meetings, and periodic review of the project components listed below.

-In order to be enrolled in the Senior Capstone program, students must first submit a proposal.
-The proposal will be reviewed by Capstone faculty.
+In order to be enrolled in the Senior Project, students must first submit a proposal.
+The proposal will be reviewed by faculty.
 Students will receive a response within a week.
 Accepted proposals should show evidence that the project is original, feasible, and allows for significant personal and intellectual growth.
 Often, proposals are sent back to students for revision or clarification before acceptance.

-Senior Capstones are graded on a PASS/FAIL basis.
+Senior Projects are graded on a PASS/FAIL basis.
 To pass, students must successfully complete three required components.
 Panelists score the rubric and submit all materials to the Assistant Principal for final review.

 1) RESEARCH PAPER: